Payment Tokenization Explained

 Practical Considerations

 Businesses considering tokenization should think about a few practical points.
 First, tokens are typically tied to a specific payment processor or token service provider.
 If you switch providers, your existing tokens may not transfer, which means customers might need to re-enter their card details.
-Second, while tokens reduce PCI DSS scope, the tokenization system itself must still be PCI DSS compliant -- you are outsourcing the risk, not eliminating it entirely.
+Second, while tokens reduce PCI DSS scope, the tokenization system itself must still be PCI DSS compliant -- you are outsourcing the risk to a specialist provider.
 Finally, tokenization works best as part of a broader security strategy that includes encryption in transit, access controls, monitoring, and regular testing.

 Paytia's secure payment platform uses tokenization as a core part of its architecture.
 When a customer enters their card details during a telephone payment — whether through Paytia's agent-assisted solution or the IVR system — the card data is tokenized immediately, before it ever reaches your business systems.